 $32,211,330

-Directed by Michael Ritchie, "The Bad News Bears" follows the story of Morris Buttermaker, who is persuaded by lawyer Bob Whitewood to coach a rough-around-the-edges minor-league baseball team.
+Directed by Michael Ritchie, "The Bad News Bears" chronicles the journey of Morris Buttermaker, a grizzled ex-minor leaguer recruited by lawyer Bob Whitewood to coach a team of misfit little leaguers.

-The film stands out for its witty, authentic humor and Walter Matthau’s nuanced, understated performance in the leading role.
-Matthau’s work earned him a BAFTA nomination for Best Performance by an Actor in a Comedy.
+The film captivates audiences with its sharp, authentic humor and Walter Matthau’s masterfully understated performance as Buttermaker—a role that earned him a BAFTA nomination for Best Actor in a Comedy.

 DocumentaryBiographySport